ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/ap-configuration.rst

 _____________________

-Here, we define the DRBD service and specify which DRBD resource (from /etc/drbd.d/\*.res) it should manage.
+Here, we define the DRBD service and specify which DRBD resource (from ``/etc/drbd.d/\*.res``) it should manage.
 We make it a promotable clone resource and, in order to have an active/active setup, allow both instances to be promoted at the same time.
-We also set the notify option so that the cluster will tell DRBD agent when its peer changes state.
+We also set the notify option so that the cluster will tell the ``drbd`` agent when its peer changes state.

 .. code-block:: none